When Kids Can’t Accept a No Answer

 Don’t Get Sucked In

 The child who gets overwhelmed with anger or sadness needs to learn to stop the escalation.
-It’s important that you, as a parent, don’t contribute to the intensity with your own emotional response.
+It’s important that you, as a parent, don’t contribute to the intensity with your own emotional response, anger at kids may seem justified but is rarely wise.
 You want to keep the problem the child’s problem.
 If you start yelling at your child or having your own temper tantrum, then you’re no longer handling the situation as a heart problem in your child.
+Yelling isn’t necessary but firmness is.
 Now, you’ve moved the situation to something completely different.
 Instead of helping your child deal with the heart problem of demandingness, you are now engaged in conflict and need a whole different plan that involves conflict management training.
 Try to keep the problem the child’s problem by remaining firm and calm.

 The child who’s overwhelmed needs to take a break and disengage from life until she’s able to settle down and reestablish emotional control.
 If the issue happens in public, you may need to leave the situation, but most importantly, you’ll want to make a mental note of the problem, recognizing that your child needs help in this area.
-Setting boundaries at home and offering more no answers may be necessary to practice a better response.
+Setting boundaries at home and offering more no answers may be necessary to practice a better response, using discipline vs punishment.

 Children who get upset or resort to demanding techniques need firmness but they also need training.
 Be sure to work with your child to develop a plan for the next time he’s disappointed.
 Disappointment is a common emotion and kids need a number of strategies for dealing with it.
 Likely the plan will match your child’s uniqueness.
 For some children, the solution is to walk away.
 For others, it’s to be quiet for a moment.
 Some children benefit from saying things to themselves such as, “Okay, maybe next time,” or “I’m disappointed but it isn’t worth it to get upset.”